Geolm/bc_crunch/README.md

 - Focused on production textures: albedo, masks, normals, heightmaps, etc.
 - GPU-ready output: decompressed blocks are written in standard BC1/BC4/BC3/BC5 format, ready to be uploaded directly to GPU memory (or directly written in shared memory)
 - No extra memory for decompression: only the encoder needs a temporary buffer; decoding writes straight to the output buffer.
+- Achieves a higher average compression ratio than zlib’s maximum-compression setting

 This is *not* another general-purpose compressor. `bc_crunch` is specialized for already-compressed GPU formats — it exploits the internal structure of BC1/BC4 blocks, spatial patterns, endpoint deltas, bitfield indices to achieve significant size reductions with very low CPU cost.